Search Free St. Clair County Records: Court, Divorce, Arrests & More

 Illinois public records are widely accessible, and this resource outlines various tools that help individuals find information on many topics, such as marriages, divorces, warrants, arrests, criminal activity, and court proceedings.

 When someone is arrested, it’s helpful to family and friends to find information quickly.
-St. Clair County offers tools for concerned citizens to efficiently locate inmates and uncover the details of the occurrence.

 The sheriff’s office, along with local city police departments, can be a good source of information.
 Individuals can choose between using online tools or contacting those agencies directly.

-Search for Arrests Through the St. Clair County Sheriff’s Office
+Look Up Arrest Records Through the St. Clair County Sheriff’s Office

 The St. Clair County Sheriff’s Office allows citizens to find out who’s in jail through an Inmate Search.
 Users can perform searches by name – even a partial name, if that’s all that’s available to start.